Updated: 12/05/19 | December 5th, 2019

 I started off with a volunteering project in Zambia called the Book Bus.
-I spent a month there, before getting the Tazara Train across to Tanzania, where I spent a month volunteering for an orphanage that runs a lot of outreach programmes in the Bagamoyo region on the east coast.
+I spent a month there, before getting the Tazara Train across to Tanzania, where I spent a month volunteering for an orphanage that runs a lot of outreach programs in the Bagamoyo region on the east coast.

 What drove you to explore Africa?

-The media portrayal of Africa is rarely positive and the history of the place is just mind blowing, so I wanted to go and see it for myself.
-A few of my friends had spent their post university days exploring Europe, Thailand and Australia, but I didn’t know anyone who had been backpacking around Africa.
+The media portrayal of Africa is rarely positive, and the history of the place is just mind-blowing, so I wanted to go and see it for myself.
+A few of my friends had spent their post-university days exploring Europe, Thailand, and Australia, but I didn’t know anyone who had been backpacking around Africa.

 Was it difficult being a solo female in Africa?

-Don’t get me wrong, there are places that I might not necessarily go to, but that’s not because I’m a woman or that I am alone – but more to do with the fact that there might be political unrest in the area or something like that.
+Don’t get me wrong — there are places that I might not necessarily go to, but that’s not because I’m a woman or that I am alone.
+It’s more to do with the fact that there might be political unrest in the area or something like that.
 Africa is vast and there are many ways to travel safely and easily as a woman.

 What safety advice would you give to others?

 Africa can be a very safe place to travel, if you take a few basic precautions.
 First, take your malaria medication and get all of the relevant vaccinations.
-Drink bottled water, carry anti-bacterial hand gel and wash your hands.
+Drink bottled water, carry antibacterial hand gel, and wash your hands.
 The most common cause of illness is people not washing their hands properly around food.

 Whilst most Africans are very gentle, honest and respectful, as with anywhere else in the world where there is a lot of poverty, you need to be careful with your belongings and not make yourself a target.
 Don’t keep huge amounts of money in your main wallet.

-Don’t walk around alone after dark, try to stay with a group or take a taxi.
-Your hotel or hostel will be able to recommend a reputable taxi driver to take around town.
+Don’t walk around alone after dark: try to stay with a group or take a taxi.
+Your hotel or hostel will be able to recommend a reputable taxi driver to take you around town.
 I often get a couple of taxi numbers whilst I’m in a place and just use them.
 On another transport note, wear your seatbelt when available!

-There are a number of big bus companies that run between many of the main destinations, but they’re not as frequent, so be prepared that the bus you want to get may be full or only runs on certain days so allow for that in your plans.
+There are a number of big bus companies that run between many of the main destinations, but they’re not as frequent, so be prepared that the bus you want to get may be full or only runs on certain days, so allow for that in your plans.

 You volunteered a lot in Africa.
 How did you find reputable companies to volunteer with?